buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 #####################

 This parameter allows a scheduler to require that a build is assigned to the chosen buildslave.
-The choice is assigned to the `slavename` property for the build.
+The choice is assigned to the `workername` property for the build.
 The :py:class:`~buildbot.builder.enforceChosenWorker` functor must be assigned to the ``canStartBuild`` parameter for the ``Builder``.

 Example::